Beginners’ guide to wireframing UIs: benefits & best practices

 Wireframes are without doubt the key to an efficient user interface.
 From content audits to usability testing, even a low fidelity wireframe can be used for many purposes right through the application development lifecycle.
 That goes for web wireframes and mobile wireframes equally.

 If you’re new to user interface wireframing, or UI design in general, you might not be aware of the awesome potential of wireframes to boost your web and app design process.
 So sit back and relax while we introduce you to the benefits and best practices of wireframing.

 A wireframe is often described as the skeleton of the eventual user interface.
 It’s a low fidelity sketch (sometimes literally a pen and paper sketch) of the UI.
 Wireframes convey main features, functions and content of a user interface, without getting into the visual design.

 No, definitely not.
 In UI design, a prototype is an interactive, high fidelity rendering of the user interface.
 Interactive prototypes should look and feel as good as the real thing (if you’re using an all-in-one prototyping tool).

 Wireframes come before prototypes in the application design process.
-Sketch the basics in a wireframe, build them out in a prototype.
+Sketch the basics in a wireframe, with a wireframing tool, then build them out in a prototype.

 Tempting as it may be, jumping straight into an interactive prototype (or worse, right into code) is a bad idea.
 A wireframe is the best way to test ideas and fail forward with the minimum of effort.